DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 You can also use this to cache the index.html file locally so you don't even have to retrieve it until there is a new version.

+### WebAssembly

+I've yet to find my code is so slow that this actually makes sense but it is theoretically possible that you'd find even more performance by creating services using WebAssembly.
+This would mean that you'd need to write the code in something other than TypeScript and Angularize it by wrapping it in TypeScript/Angular code.
+But I've seen at least one article on the web where they did just that.

+### WebWorkers

+This is another place where there is at least a theoretical possibility that it would provide additional performance.
+At the very least, it can provide the appearance of performance.

 ## Server Side Considerations

 ### Normalization is a Curse Here Too